Wholesale Distributors: 7 Tips on Finding a Wholesale Vendor for Your Shop

 - Kids & Baby

-What’s more, Handshake allows you to search by the vendor’s state to make sure that you find a party that meets your needs.
-Sourcing from a distributor in or near your state can help reduce your shipping costs while allowing for faster deliveries.
+What’s more, Handshake allows you to search by the vendor’s state to ensure you find a supplier close to home.
+Sourcing products from a distributor in or near your state can help reduce your shipping costs while allowing for faster deliveries.
 The best part is, the platform gives you access to tons of retail wholesale vendors, so you don’t have to restrict yourself to just one.
 Plus, there are thousands of unique, trendy products to help you make a statement.

 3. Subscribe To Industry Publications

-Apart from magazines, you can also subscribe to relevant online newsletters and blogs.
+Besides trade magazines, you can subscribe to relevant online newsletters and blogs.
 Not only will they help you find relevant online wholesale vendors, but they will also give you a wealth of updated information about your industry.

 - Women’s Wear Daily (WWD): The publication provides information and intelligence on changing trends.
 It currently has over 60k subscribers.

 - Harper’s Bazaar: The New York publication has a digital version, and it showcases the latest fashion from designers and beauty experts.
 It also provides information on upcoming events.